ias-tcd/competitor-matching-model/README.md

 # Competitor matching model

-This repo contains the source code for the machine learning models used for TCD SwEng Group 20's project with Integral Ad Science - a competitor matching machine learning model.
+This repo contains the source code for the machine learning models and the api used for TCD SwEng Group 20's project with Integral
+Ad Science - a competitor matching machine learning model.

 The project is built using python and runs inside Docker containers.
+The api is built using Django and connects to a PostgreSQL database.
+This api is used to allow the front end application to communicate with the back end.

 ## Version Requirements